 Bookworms versus nerds in the social realm

-In simple terms, the research in the “Bookworms versus nerds” paper suggests that while frequent readers are often stereotyped as socially awkward, this may in fact only be true of non-fiction readers.
+In simple terms, the research in the “Bookworms versus nerds” paper suggests that while frequent readers are often stereotyped as socially awkward, this may in fact be more true of non-fiction readers.

 Fiction readers enter into the world of characters in a way that parallels social interaction in the real world.
 This allows them to bolster or maintain their social abilities in a way that non-fiction readers generally cannot.